 However, the facility was inadequate for the level of growth, and the UAH agreed to end its use of the facility for continuing education.
 The division conducted a major renovation of the facility from February to May 1992 to make room for additional staff.
-About 22 percent of students -3,242 - came from other the division created an Environmental Training
+About 22 percent of students -3,242 - came from other agencies.
+About 1,473 came to attend the Department of Defense Schools Training Program offered through the division.
+Others came to attend environmental training, which attracted more than 1,800 students by 1991, an increase of more than